followmyutopia/devextreme-documentation/concepts/00 Getting Started/50 DevExtreme CLI/10 Add DevExtreme to an Existing Application/30 Vue.md

 - Adds the `devextreme` and `devextreme-vue` npm packages to the `dependencies` in `package.json` and installs their latest versions.
 - Imports the `dx.common.css` and `dx.light.css` [DevExtreme stylesheets](/Documentation/Guide/Themes_and_Styles/Predefined_Themes/) in `src/main.js`.

-These steps are explained in the [Installation](https://github.com/DevExpress/devextreme-vue#installation) article.
+These steps are explained in the <a href="https://github.com/DevExpress/devextreme-vue#installation" target="_blank">Installation</a> article.

-Once the command is executed, you can [use DevExtreme components](https://github.com/DevExpress/devextreme-vue#use-devextreme-components).
+Once the command is executed, you can <a href="https://github.com/DevExpress/devextreme-vue#use-devextreme-components" target="_blank">use DevExtreme components</a>.